croqaz/img-db/docs/readme.md

 - skip_imported=False : skip files that are already imported in the DB
 - deep=False    : deep search of files
 - force=False   : use the force
-- shuffle=False : randomize file order before import
+- shuffle=False : randomize file order before import, makes sense when using limit
 - silent=False  : only show error logs
 - verbose=False : show all debug logs